WiredrawnBoar/WiredrawnBoar/README.md

 •I’m interested in playing video games like Apex Legend's

-•I’m currently learning in a school in Britain
+•I’m currently enrolled in a Grammar School

 •You can reach me at ayushgaind@gmail.com